What is the pre-college program admission rate?

 If your standardized test score does not meet the required eligibility, then we would still encourage you to apply.
 We review the entire academic performance of applicants, so your test scores alone will not prevent you from being admitted to the High School Summer Scholars Program.

-Will attending a WashU Pre-College Program help me get into WashU for undergraduate studies?
+Will attending one of these programs help me get into WashU for undergraduate studies?

-It is important to note that acceptance into a WashU Pre-College Program does not guarantee acceptance into WashU.
+It is important to note that acceptance into one of our programs does not guarantee acceptance into WashU.
 We do send a list of students who successfully completed our programs to the admissions office at the end of each summer, and your participation is noted in your admission file.

 How do I submit my teacher recommendation?